knlrvr/vue-cv/README.md

 <h2 align="center">Vue CV</h2>

 ## Description
 This is my first project in Vue, cloned from the [Nuxt Content Wind template](https://github.com/Atinux/content-wind) just to poke around.
+Contents of the page below since it's just Markdown!

 ---